 Fastbridge Farmhouse is a Therapeutic Semi-independent home.
 We encourage the young people to take more of an active role in taking control of their lives and the house.

 Fastbridge strives to achieve more of an adult environment as many of the young people are at college and are transitioning into Independence.
-As part of this transition the young people are encouraged to take a more responsibility in keeping themselves, and other's they live with, safe.
+As part of this transition the young people are encouraged to take more responsibility for keeping themselves, and others they live with, safe.
 To put into practice many of the Independence skills they have learnt, and to manage more of their own care needs, this can be as simple as preparing meals and doing laundry and can lead to them identifying future needs, such as housing, further education and full independence.
-As part of the remit at Fastbridge the young people are supported the manage all of the changes associated with leaving care and the emotional upheaval this can cause.
+As part of the remit at Fastbridge, the young people are supported to manage all the changes associated with leaving care and the emotional upheaval this can cause.